peteroupc/peteroupc.github.io/graphics.md

 ------------

 A game may impose further resource limits to the specifications given here (for example, to reduce the maximum number of 3D polygons, to disallow polygons, to reduce the number of colors per tile allowed, or [**reduce to a limited set the colors**](https://github.com/peteroupc/classic-wallpaper?tab=readme-ov-file#color-palettes) ultimately displayed on screen).
 I would be interested in knowing about these limitations that a new game that adopts this document decides to impose.
-I would also be interested in learning about a free and open-source graphics library that implements this specification.[^29]  Examples of optional limitations are the following:
+I would also be interested in learning about a free and open-source graphics library that implements this specification.[^29]  Examples of optional constraints are the following:

 - The game is limited to the 16 colors of the so-called _VGA palette_ (light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128).
 - All game files can be packaged in a ZIP file or Win32 program file that takes no more than 1,457,664 bytes (the capacity of a Windows-formatted high-density floppy disk).